thevuong/next15-filterlist/STEPS.md

 - Layout.tsx fetches are running sequentially even though they don't depend on each other.
 - The first through might be to run them in parallel with promise.all().That would help, but you would still be blocked in the layout.
 - So, let's push the data down from the layout to the components themselves, and show Suspense fallbacks.
+- Move projectDetails fetch to projectDetails.tsx, and move tabs fetch to tabs.tsx.
+Show the result.
-- Suspense around projectDetails with skeleton, await inside.
+- Suspense around projectDetails with skeleton.
 - Explain making skeletons the right size.
 If we don't we get CLS which hurts our score badly.
 Can be hard.
-- Suspense around tabs with skeleton, await inside.
+- Suspense around tabs with skeleton.
 - (Suspense Search because SearchParams witch skeleton because SearchParams are dynamic.)
 - Showcase the result.